jenquach/project-music-releases/README.md

 We also learned what the use of the "key" is.
 We had a lot of problem with naming unique key names, but we learned how to naming them correctly and also where we need to add them.

+Learning Objectives:

+* How to write React components
+* How to use .map to iterate over an array of data and mount many components
+* How to use React props to feed information to components
+* How to structure React projects into small chunks

 ## Tech

 * CSS